saifahmedquazi/.netcoreapp/README.md

 ## Conclusion :

 Congratulations!
-You have successfully run the .NET Core application using Docker and Jenkins.
+You Have Successfully Run The .NET Core Application Using Docker And Jenkins.
 ## Authors :

 - @saifahmedquazi